 Pension plans are designed to pay out benefits over a very long time, and we have a long-term investment strategy that has allowed the Pension Plan to take advantage of time to ride out difficult financial circumstances.
 Financial market fluctuations are a given.
-By following the discipline of long-term investment criteria, over the last 30 years through the end of 2017, the Pension Plan has realized an average annual rate of return of approximately 10%.
 The Directors are closely following the financial markets and have taken steps as needed, with an eye toward protecting the long-term viability of the Pension Plan.